-In 2019, Bhutan exported a total of $250M, making it the number 177 exporter in the world.
+In 2020, Bhutan exported a total of $183M, making it the number 178 exporter in the world.
 During the last five reported years the exports of Bhutan have changed by -$76M from $259M in 2015 to $183M in 2020.

-In 2017, Bhutan exported $164M worth of services.
-The top services exported by Bhutan in 2017 were Personal travel ($88.9M), Air transport ($59.2M), Business travel ($11.3M), Reinsurance ($2.37M), and Other government services ($1.31M).
+In 2019, Bhutan exported $168M worth of services.
+The top services exported by Bhutan in 2019 were Personal travel ($111M), Transportation ($38.3M), Business travel ($9M), Financial services ($3.61M), and Insurance services ($2.61M).

 The product space is a network connecting products that are likely to be co-exported.
 The product space can be used to predict future exports, since countries are more likely to start exporting products that are related to current exports.
-Relatedness measures the distance between a product, and all of the products it is currently specialized in.
+Relatedness measures the distance between a product, and all of the products a country currently specializes in.

-The Complexity-Relatedness diagram compares the risk and the strategic value of a country's potential export oppotunities.
+The Complexity-Relatedness diagram compares the risk vs strategic value of a country's potential export oppotunities.

-Relatedness is a predictive of the probability that a country increases its exports in a product.
-Complexity, is associated with higher levels of income, economic growth, less income inequality, and lower emissions.
+Relatedness is predictive of the probability that a country increases its exports in a product.
+Complexity, is associated with higher levels of income, economic growth, less income inequality, and lower greenhouse emissions.